akimov228aleksei/Django_project/SRS.md

     - If department record is successfully deleted, then list of department without deleted records is displaying

+    - If there were people in this department, then they receive the mark "No department"

 ***Cancel operation scenario:***

     - User is in display mode of department list and press “Delete” button